kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 > This cannot be emphasized enough: **it is fundamentally the Buffer Protocol and related NumPy functionality that make Python useful as a scientific computing platform.**

-### How Arrow relates to this
+Jake's post also goes into deeper detail of how to use the buffer protocol from a Cython project.

+### Apache Arrow & the Arrow C Data Interface

+While the memory layout of a multidimensional array is straightforward and largely hasn't changed for decades, how to represent tabular data in memory is harder.

+This is where [Apache Arrow](https://arrow.apache.org/) comes in.
+Arrow defines the binary layout — with a stable ABI — that has become the _lingua franca_ for representing tabular data in memory.

+In turn, Arrow's [C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html) defines the binary interface for managing the data interchange across multiple programs, ensuring no invalid memory access nor memory leaks.

+For Python libraries, ensure you also implement the [Arrow PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html), a layer on top of the C Data Interface that exposes well-known Python dunder methods, standardizing how libraries access each other's C Data Interface.
+The PyCapsule Interface has been implemented by a wide array of Python dataframe and database libraries, and its decentralized nature means that your library will instantly be compatible with them once you implement the protocol as well.

-Arrow is to structured tabular data as the buffer protocol is to arrays.
+Arrow and the Arrow PyCapsule Interface is to structured tabular data what the buffer protocol is for buffer and array data: the pairing of an ABI stable memory layout with a Python-level interface standardizing memory semantics.

-I've been working on Arrow because it _eliminates_ serialization overhead.

-A future post will dive into how this actually works in Python, and how to use the Arrow PyCapsule Interface to make sure your library is compatible with a whole ecosystem of other libraries.
+Future posts will dive into Arrow and the Arrow PyCapsule Interface in more detail, providing the best practices for how to make sure your library is compatible with the full Arrow PyCapsule ecosystem.

 ### Example: Lonboard performance

 As an example of how much faster binary serialization can be, we can look to [Lonboard](https://developmentseed.org/lonboard), a Python library I develop for interactive geospatial visualization in Jupyter.

 Lonboard binds to the _exact same_ JavaScript library, [deck.gl](https://deck.gl/), as pydeck, another library, did previously, but is 30-40x faster because Lonboard's internals focus on efficient serialization.

+Lonboard uses Arrow extensively.

 [Slide on ]